 Cutting Business Expenses Through Unconventional Methods

-In these trying economic times, many companies are looking for ways to reduce expenditures.
+In these trying economic times, many companies are looking for ways of cutting business expenses.
 As more and more businesses are floundering and failing under economic pressure, it is becoming increasingly important to find means of keeping companies not just out of bankruptcy, but financially successful as well.

 For struggling businesses, the first instinct can often be to cut payroll and institute layoffs in order to save money.
 However, this is not always in the business’ long-term interests.
 In fact, cutting staff can frequently contribute to further problems by reducing those resources that are a direct factor in company productivity.